-Average rates on new card offers jumped this week to the highest point in nearly three years, according to the CreditCards.com Weekly Credit Card Rate Report.
+Oct.
+1, 2014: Average rates on new card offers jumped this week to their highest point in nearly three years, according to the CreditCards.com Weekly Credit Card Rate Report.

 The national average annual percentage rate (APR) rose to 15.07 percent Wednesday after falling to 15.05 percent the previous week.
 The last time the average rate was this high was in January 2012, when the national average hit 15.14 percent.